nyjackson/SBA-308/README.md

 # Skill-Based Assessment for Module 308 #

 ## Purpose ##

-SBA-308 demonstrates my understanding of JavaScript fundamentals.
+SBA-308 demonstrates my understanding of JavaScript fundamentals by showcasing the following:

+- Employ basic JavaScript syntax accurately.
+- Implement control flow structures such as conditionals and loops effectively.
+- Use arrays and objects to organize and manage data.
+- Develop functions to create reusable code.
+- Utilize loops and iteration to navigate through data collections.
+- Implement error handling to manage potential code failures gracefully.

 ## Installation/Access ##